WtE and Environmental Engineer, Sales Agent at Explosion Power GmbH

 A. Empty diagram

-B. Dot 1: X axis: Flue gas temperature = maximum value temperature upstream of Superheater 2 (550°C), Y axis: Outer pipe wall temperature = maximum live steam temperature upstream of Superheater 2 (300°C)
+B. Dot 1: X axis: Flue gas temperature = maximum value temperature upstream of Superheater 2 (550°C), Y axis: Outer pipe wall temperature = maximum live steam temperature (in tube) downstream of Superheater 2 (390°C); counter flow steam to flue gas

-Dot 2: X axis: Flue gas temperature = maximum value temperature downstream of Superheater 2 (495°C), Y axis: Outer pipe wall temperature = maximum live steam temperature downstream of Superheater 2 (390°C)
+Dot 2: X axis: Flue gas temperature = maximum value temperature downstream of Superheater 2 (495°C), Y axis: Outer pipe wall temperature = maximum live steam temperature upstream (in tube) of Superheater 2 (300°C); counter flow steam to flue gas

 C. Connect dots